Skip to main content

 The action constructor

-To declare an action in Convex you use the action constructor function and pass it an implementation function:
+To declare an action in Convex you use the action constructor function.
+Pass it an object with a handler function, which performs the action:

 import { action } from "./_generated/server";